-The Gtek is legit, watch any paintball Youtube channel, or follow any competitive player and you will understand why everyone who knows paintball jas this gun in their shortlist.
+The Gtek is legit, watch any paintball Youtube channel, or follow any competitive player and you will understand why everyone who knows paintball has this gun in their shortlist.

 This is one of the most reliable and indestructible guns around.
-This is the ultimate beginners/intermediate gun for high volume game play and competition.
+This is the ultimate beginner/intermediate gun for high volume gameplay and competition.
 You could literally use this gun every day.

 The Gtek is a good pick for both beginner and advanced paintball players.
 If you are looking to invest in a gun with high performance and rugged reliability, you can never go wrong with this marker.

 It is ideal for speed-ball, tournament, and wood-ball players.

 Planet Eclipse introduced this new design to offer an upgrade to the very popular ETHA models.
 The GTek 160R is priced around 50% higher than the Etha 2.

 One of the things you can look forward to in the Gtek is that it will keep on working no matter the conditions.
 During testing, the gun proved that it can perform remarkably well under extreme temperature conditions.